-While some lenders may offer a no-fee refinance, in general they mean no fees up front.
-These costs will still be rolled into your monthly mortgage payments
+While some lenders may offer a no-fee refinance, this might only mean no fees up front.
+The costs will still be rolled into your monthly mortgage payment.

 To refinance, first shop around for the lender who has the most agreeable rates.
 You can also ask about their closing costs, although certain costs will vary between people of different financial backgrounds.
-You don’t need to use the same lender who wrote your original mortgage and there may not be any benefit to doing so if you can get a better deal elsewhere.
+You don’t need to use the same lender who wrote your original mortgage and there may not be any benefits to doing so.

-While refinancing can help you save money or pay down a mortgage faster, it’s actually most useful for people who are already keeping ahead of their payments and have strong financials.
-People whose finances haven’t improved since taking out their original mortgage or who are struggling to repay their mortgages won’t benefit as much and may even lose money on a refinance.
+While refinancing can help you save money or pay down a mortgage faster, it’s actually most useful for borrowers who already have a strong financial situation and keep up with their payments.
+People whose finances haven’t improved since taking out their original mortgage or who are struggling to repay their monthly mortgage payments won’t benefit as much, and may even lose money on a refinance.

-If you refinance to get a shorter term, you could pay less interest over the period of loan.
-However, this means that your monthly payments could increase to make up for the shorter length of time you have to pay off the principal.
+Refinancing your mortgage to get a shorter term means you could pay less interest over the period of loan.
+However, this means that your monthly payments will likely increase to make up for the shorter length of time you have to pay off the principal.

-There are a lot of reasons why someone might fall behind on their mortgage payments.
-For example, you may have had to cover other unexpected expenses, or your income may have dropped.
-In this case, it may be impossible to receive a refi in the first place because banks will want to see your debt-to-income ratio and credit.
+There are a lot of reasons why a borrower might fall behind on their mortgage payments.
+They may have had to cover other unexpected expenses, or experienced a drop in income.
+In this case, it may be very difficult to receive a refi in the first place because banks will request to see your debt-to-income ratio and credit score.
 Additionally, you’ll need liquid cash that you may not have to cover refi’s closing costs.